bentoml/BentoML/docs/source/reference/bentoml/bento-build-options.rst

     cd $(bentoml get BENTO_TAG -o path)

-Inside the directory, you might see different files and sub-directories depending on the configurations in ``bentofile.yaml``.
+Inside the directory, you might see different files and sub-directories depending on the configurations in ``pyproject.toml`` (or ``bentofile.yaml``).
 A typical Bento contains the following key sub-directories:

-* ``src``: Contains files specified in the ``include`` field of ``bentofile.yaml``.
+* ``src``: Contains files specified in the ``include`` field.
 These files are relative to user Python code's CWD (current working directory), which makes importing relative modules and file paths inside user code possible.
 * ``apis``: Contains API definitions auto-generated from the Service's API specifications.
 * ``env``: Contains environment-related files for Bento initialization.
-These files are generated based on the build options specified in ``bentofile.yaml``.
+These files are generated based on the build options specified in ``pyproject.toml`` (or ``bentofile.yaml``).

 .. warning::